 Following the end of World War II, the Las Vegas metropolitan area continued to grow, with the Las Vegas Valley in Clark County containing the highest concentration of people in the state.
-In the 1950's the Las Vegas Water District, which included the city of Las Vegas and most of Clark County, became increasingly dependent upon Colorado River water from Lake Mead.
-Currently approximately 85% of Clark County's drinking water is delivered from Lake Mead at Saddle Island via water intakes, pumping plants, and pipelines.
-Because of the mechanisms of water use and flow in the Las Vegas Valley, increases in the human population result in increases in Wash flow volume as most of the flow in the Wash is treated wastewater (Sartoris et al., 2005).
-Thus, except for occasional flash floods during storm events, the lower 17 km of Las Vegas Wash, from the outfall of the City of Las Vegas Wastewater Treatment Plant (LWC10.6) to Las Vegas Bay on Lake Mead, can be characterized as an effluent-dominated stream.
-Average annual discharge in the Wash has generally increased over time and now approximates 8.0 m3/s where it flows into Las Vegas Bay (Figure 1).
+In the 1950s the Las Vegas Valley Water District, which included the city of Las Vegas and most of the populated areas of Clark County, became increasingly dependent upon Colorado River water from Lake Mead.
+Currently approximately 85-90% of Clark County's drinking water is delivered from Lake Mead at Saddle Island via water intakes, pumping plants, and pipelines.
+Because of the mechanisms of water use and flow in the Las Vegas Valley, increases in the human population cause increased flow volume as most of the water in the Wash is treated wastewater (Sartoris et al., 2005).
+Thus, except for occasional flash floods during storm events, the lower 17-km of Las Vegas Wash, from the outfall of the City of Las Vegas Water Pollution Control Facility (LWC10.6) to Las Vegas Bay on Lake Mead, can be characterized as an effluent-dominated stream.
+Average annual discharge in the Wash has generally increased over time and now approximates 8.0 m3/s where it flows into Las Vegas Bay (Fig. 1).